General Operating Support II

 National Philharmonic Orchestra and Chorale of Montgomery County, Inc., dba National Philharmonic

-National Philharmonic engages, inspires, and unites diverse communities through outstanding music performances and innovative education programs.
+National Philharmonic engages, inspires, and unites diverse communities through outstanding music performances and education programs, centering access, inclusion, collaborative creativity, innovation, educational engagement, and inspirational connections.

 Olney Theatre Corporation, dba Olney Theatre Center for the Arts

-Olney Theatre Center produces and curates theatrical performances for the diverse audiences in its community, and educates, learns from, supports, and inspires a more inclusive generation of theater-makers.
-The Theatre’s vision is to become an arts and culture powerhouse, redefining the American regional theater movement by cultivating and sharing the creativity in its community.
+Olney Theatre Center produces and curates theatrical performances for the diverse audiences in its community, educates, learns from, supports, and inspires a more inclusive generation of theater-makers, redefining the American regional theater movement by cultivating and sharing the creativity in its community.

 Round House is a theatre for everyone.
 Round House enriches the community through bold, outstanding theatrical and educational experiences that inspire empathy and demand conversation.